duckradu/experimental/apps/monolith/README.md

 ## TODO

 - [ ] Add .env validation to prevent app from building
+- [ ] Add instructions about env vars when deploying
 - [ ] Figure out why local prettier config isn't taken into account
 - [ ] Figure out why prettier plugin `importOrder` isn't triggering
 - [ ] Add prettier as a devDep & run it on `lint-staged`